wp-plugins/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.3.2 - April xx, 2014 =
+= 4.3.2 - June xx, 2014 =
+* Updated Video.js to version 4.6.3
+* Added Spanish, French, and Belgian translations.
+* Added multisite option to restrict FFMPEG settings access to super admins only.
+* Added better error reporting when FFMPEG isn't executing.
+* Added subtitles/captions fields to "Embed Video from URL" tab.
+* Added allowfullscreen to iframe embed codes.
 * Added fitvidsignore class to Video.js videos to help defeat FitVids.js-induced playback problems.
-* Added Spanish & French translations.
+* Added contentUrl schema.org metadata.
-* Added gettext calls to some text for translation.
+* Fixed some gettext calls for translation.
+* Fixed bug that set alternate resolution H.264 videos to type "video/h264" instead of "video/mp4".
+* Fixed missing help icons on settings pages.
+* Fixed bug that disabled aspect ratio locking in the "Embed Video from URL" tab.

 = 4.3.1 - April 8, 2014 =
 * Fixed errors when activating plugin for the first time and saving settings page in non-multisite installations.